 The Pilot Program began on April 6, 2018, and ran until April 6, 2021.
-A Long-Term Building Backup Expedited Reimbursement Program has been transmitted to EPA and MDE for consideration.
-The Long-Term plan proposes to supersede the expedited reimbursement program with the Sewage Onsite Support (SOS) program, a direct response service that provides proactive cleaning and sanitizing services for a sewer building backup event.
-During the transition, both the pilot program and the new SOS program are active.
+A Long-Term Sewage Onsite Support (SOS) Cleanup Program has been transmitted to EPA and MDE for consideration and received partial approval with further communications required for full approval.
+The Long-Term plan proposes to supersede the expedited reimbursement program with the SOS program, a direct response service that provides proactive cleaning and sanitizing services for a sewer building backup event at no cost to residential customers.
+The SOS Program provides cleaning, disinfection and disposal services in the aftermath of a sewage backup to remove the health risk from the affected property.
+The SOS Program services are only available to clean and disinfect property damage caused by a capacity-related wet weather event.
+During the transition, both the pilot program and the new SOS program are active with descriptions for both provided below.